 Kalmar introduced new remote services for container terminals.
-The new services enable terminal operators to leverage Kalmar's optimise equipment and software availability and continuously improve their operations, no matter where they are in the world.
+The new services enable terminal operators to leverage Kalmar's in-depth expertise to optimise equipment and software availability and continuously improve their operations, no matter where they are in the world.